themesberg/flowbite/content/components/dropdowns.md

 ### Methods

-Use the methods from the Tooltip object to programatically show or hide the tooltip from JavaScript.
+Use the methods from the Dropdown object to programatically show or hide the dropdown menu directly from JavaScript.

 <table class="my-10 min-w-full text-sm text-left text-gray-500 shadow-md dark:border-gray-700 dark:text-gray-400">
     <thead class="bg-gray-50 dark:bg-gray-700">